chem-274-A-master/problem-set-3/instructions.md

 ### Questions

+Place answers to these questions in the README file that you used in the Python section above.

 1. When overloading the stream insertion operator

-    1. Why do we return the stream object that was passed in as an argument?
+    1. Why do take in the stream object as a non-`const` reference?

     1. The `std::ostream` object is a base class for `std::cout` as well as other streams.
 Why are we using that rather than a specific type?